stellar-deprecated/solar/docs/kelp-others.md

 ```

 ### Element queries
 Element queries respond to the closest element that has element queries enabled.
-The breakpoint chose will be based on the parent's width (not including padding or border).
+The breakpoint chosen will be based on the parent's width (not including padding or border).
 Element query parents can not nest.

 Warning: Only use element queries on elements that won't change in size due to the element query styles.
 If this is not followed, an infinite loop of ping-ponging styles can happen.